jfcloutier/andy/notes.md

 # GM theories

-A GM (re)generates a logic program from the data in past rounds that
+A GM generates a logic program consistent with the data in past rounds that:

 * infers a GM's beliefs from its perceptions
 * infers a GM's predictions (next beliefs of child GMs) from current beliefs and past perceptions
 * infers a GM's actions from received predicted beliefs and current beliefs

-A GM's frame borrows from an a priori global frame which defines:
+A GM's a priori frame is a subset of an a priori global frame which defines:
-  * types: robot, food, obstacle
+  * types: robot, food, obstacle, surface
-  * objects: self (a robot), other (a robot).
+  * objects: self (a robot), other (a robot), floor (a surface).
   * unary and binary (belief) predicates

 Each GM pre-defines a priori theory elements:
-  * constraints
+  * constraints that satisfy "conceptual unity":
       * mutually exclusive unary beliefs
       * "full unary beliefs" (for each applicable object, one belief from each of the mutually exclusive belief sets)
-  * static rules (how to infer beliefs form perceptions)
+  * static rules (how to infer beliefs from perceptions)
+    * such that the inferred beliefs will satisfy "spatial unity"

 With experience (rounds completed), each GM *augments* its a priori theory elements with
   * causal rules (how to effect changes in beliefs via actions)
   * abduced objects
   * induced belief predicates
+    * induced beliefs can not be predicted by parent GMs since their predicates are in the "local frame" of the GM's theory, unlike the a priori belief predicates which are in the "global frame"
-  * XOr belief set constraints
+  * XOr constraints for the induced predicates

-Spatial unity contraints?

 ## Challenges

 The Apperception Engine was developed under assumptions that are not true of GMs, namely:

+* Instead of generating one theory, we are generating multiple theories (one per GM) and they are interlinked implicitly by the GM parent-child relationships.

-* Because GMs runs asynchronously and contribute to the perceptions of other GMs, any effects of an action taken at the end of round N may not be perceived by it during round N + 1 but only at round N + 2 or even later.
+* Because GMs runs asynchronously and contribute to the perceptions of other GMs, any effects of an action taken at the end of round N may not be perceived by it during round N + 1 but only at round N + 2, or even later.

-* Instead of generating one theory, we are generating multiple theories (one per GM) and they are interlinked implicitly by the parent-child relationships between GMs.

-* Can a GM theory express perceptions in terms of induced belief predicates and abduced objects?
+* Could a GM theory express perceptions in terms of induced belief predicates and abduced objects that are put into the global frame?
   * If so some other GM needs to express its own beliefs in these terms for this to be meaningful
   * Doing so must not break the acyclicity constraint in the implicit parent-child GM graph
   * How is this implemented if GM build their theories asynchronously?